East Tyrol – General Information

 The ropes course park has about 18 courses of varying difficulty levels and heights up to 20 meters.
 The different courses are suitable for the whole family, and even children from the age of 2 have a cute and easy course.

-Essential Additional Information for Visiting the Ropes Course Park
+Essential Additional Information for Your Visit

 Operating Hours: